Skip to main content

 How to Fix Glossy Textures in Polycam Imports

-If this material file doesn't specify a roughness value, Polycam's rendering engine defaults to a smooth, reflective surface treatment.
-This causes your model to appear glossy, regardless of its original surface texture.
+When you import a 3D model, particularly an .obj file, Polycam's rendering engine looks for an accompanying material file (a .mtl file) that describes how each surface should appear.
+If this file doesn't include a roughness value, the rendering engine defaults to a smooth, reflective surface treatment, which makes your model appear glossy regardless of its original texture.

 Screenshot 2025-07-10 at 2.13.41 PM.png